williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 Depending on what kind of client you are building, you will want to use a different OAuth 2.0 flow.
 The flowchart below can quickly help you decide which flow to use.
 Further explanation about each flow is included below.

 {% img oauth_grant_flowchart.png alt:"OAuth Flow Diagram" width:"800px" %}

-(This is probably not the best way to render this diagram, but until the flow itself is approved I'll leave it in this format)

 <!-- Source for image.
 Generated using http://www.plantuml.com/plantuml/uml/